Arts, Media, and Communication

 Video Production partners with these schools

-Students can earn college credits in this program through our agreements with these colleges:
+Students can earn college credits in this program through our agreements with these colleges. (check for the current status, as these agreements change over time):

 - Art Institute of Washington – 4 credits